dessertj/dessertj-core/README.md

 Getting Started
 ---------------

-After having included the test dependency `com.github.hajo70:dessert:0.2` a test checking all dependencies of the dessert library can be implemented like this:
+After having included the test dependency `com.github.hajo70:dessert:0.2` from the `https://jitpack.io` repository a test checking all dependencies of the dessert library can be implemented like this:

     @Test